linode/docs/docs/platform/object-storage/pricing-and-limitations/index.md

 ## Storage Limitations

-Currently, Object Storage accounts are limited 10 terabytes of storage, or 100,000 objects, whichever comes first.
-Accounts can have up to 25 buckets.
+Currently, Object Storage accounts are limited to 10 terabytes of storage per cluster, or 100,000 objects per cluster, whichever comes first.
+Separate clusters have separate limits, so it is possible to store 10 terabytes worth of objects in one cluster and 10 terabytes worth of objects in another.
+In the future, individual clusters may have separate storage maximums, and this guide will be updated to include those limits.
+Accounts can have up to 25 buckets per cluster.

 {{< note >}}
 If you need to increase the storage limit, the object limit, or the bucket limit, please [open up a Customer Support ticket](https://www.linode.com/docs/platform/billing-and-support/support/#contacting-linode-support).